DataOpsInnovator/ecommerce-webapp-project/README.md

 Contact
 For any inquiries or feedback, feel free to reach out to me through my LinkedIn.

-Thank you for visiting the ShopSmartlytoday.com repository!
+Thank you for visiting the ShopSmartlytoday.com ecommerce website!

 Feel free to adjust any sections to better match your style or add any additional information you think might be relevant!